Visit a historic downtown area, three exceptional parks, and two museums at Anacortes.

-Anacortes is 1.5 hours north of Seattle on Fidalgo Island, directly east of the San Juan Islands, and is the main ferry port to the San Juan Islands in Washington State.
+Anacortes is 1.5 hours north of Seattle on Fidalgo Island, and is the main ferry port to the San Juan Islands in Washington State.
 It's connected to the mainland by a bridge across the Swinomish Channel.

-Anacortes has stunning natural surroundings with large tracts of forest, eight lakes, and incredible views of the San Juan Islands from Mt Erie.
+Explore stunning natural surroundings at Anacortes, with large tracts of forest, eight lakes, and incredible views of the San Juan Islands from Mt Erie.
 Three of the best parks include Washington Park, Mt Erie and Cap Santa Park.
 Deception Pass State Park is also only a short distance away.

 10 best things to do in Anacortes